Reuters websites become inaccessible in China

 The Cyberspace Administration of China (CAC), the country’s Internet regulator, did not immediately respond to a written request for comment.

-Reuters is the news division of Thomson Reuters Corp.
+Reuters is the news division of Thomson Reuters Corp .
 Thomson Reuters also sells financial news and data services to clients in China.
 These services remained available.
+(Reporting by Jason Subler; Editing by Jean Yoon and Neil Fullick)